 Odds & Ends

 On Sept.
 12, 1940, the NHL Board of Governors eliminated the requirement that only jersey numbers 1-19 would be allowed to designate players in league games.
 Exactly one year later, the league established the “minor” and “major” penalty shots.
-The “minor” shot required a player to shoot from 28 feet away, while the “major” is what we are used to seeing today, where the play can shoot from anywhere he chooses.
+The “minor” shot required a player to shoot from 28 feet away, while the “major” is what we are used to seeing today, where the player can shoot from anywhere he chooses.

 The Rangers signed free-agent center Pierre Larouche on Sept.
 12, 1983.
 He scored 53 goals for the Pittsburgh Penguins during the 1975-76 seasons and 50 for the Canadiens in 1979-80.
 He played in parts of four seasons for the Rangers, scoring 123 goals and 243 points in 253 games.